Class Actions Improvements Act

 (viii) other information that the court deems appropriate.

 (7) The plaintiff shall bear the expense of the notification required by the foregoing subsection.
 The court may require other parties to the litigation to cooperate in securing the names and addresses of the persons within the class for the purpose of providing individual notice, but any costs incurred by the party in providing such cooperation shall be paid initially by the party claiming the class action.
 Upon termination of the action, the court may allow as taxable costs all or part of the expenses incurred by the prevailing party.

-(9) When appropriate, a class may be divided into subclasses and each subclass treated as a class, and the provisions of this rule shall then be construed and applied accordingly.
+(9) When appropriate, a class may be divided into subclasses and each subclass treated as a class.
+The provisions of this rule shall then be construed and applied accordingly.

-(1) A class action shall not be dismissed or compromised without the approval of the court, and notice of the proposed dismissal or compromise shall be given to all members of the class in such manner as the court directs.
+(1) A class action shall not be dismissed or compromised without the court’s approval.
+Notice of the proposed dismissal or compromise shall be given to all class members in such manner as the court directs.

 (2) Before approving the dismissal or a compromise of an action that the court has determined may be maintained as a class action, the court shall hold a hearing to determine whether the terms of the proposed dismissal or compromise are fair, reasonable and adequate for the class.
 At such hearing, all parties to the action, including members of the class, shall be permitted an opportunity to be heard as the court may direct.

 (f) Discovery.
 Representative parties and intervenors are subject to discovery in the same manner as parties in other civil actions.
 Other class members are subject to discovery in the same manner as persons who are not parties, but may be required by the court to submit to discovery procedures applicable to the representative parties and intervenors.

 (g) Appeals.
 The courts of appeals shall hear appeals from orders of trial courts granting or denying class action certification or denying a motion to decertify a class action under this section if a notice of